Lossless propagation of gain-compensated graphene plasmons: Analytical expressions for gain compensation and the boundary

-In this section, we calculate the exact analytical expressions for the gain coefficient of the dielectric permittivity for which lossless plasmon propagation is allowed.
-We also clarify the distinction between (i) exact loss compensation and (ii) a PT-threshold/EP condition.
+In this section, we introduce analytical expressions for the imaginary part of the dielectric permittivity for which lossless plasmon propagation is allowed in our model.
+We distinguish the exact compensation condition, $s=0$ and $r>0$, from the separate $r=0$ boundary that appears in the complex-index analysis.